Avicity7/pyhelp/basics/basics.md

 ##### Traversing and Navigating through Lists

 Everything in lists are often termed **items** or **elements**.
-With lists, you're able to *traverse* (go through) a list a pick out individual items.
+With lists, you're able to *traverse* (go through) a list and pick out individual items.
 The location of the item relative to the list itself is known as an **index**.
-Don't worry, we'll help you with it!
+Don't worry; we'll help you with it!

-Here's some tips for traversing lists:
+Here are some tips for traversing lists:
-- Python, like most (if not all) programming languages begin with `0`.
+- Python, like most (if not all) programming languages begin counting indexes with `0`.
 - The syntax of picking out an individual item is `listName[index]`.
 - The syntax of picking multiple items is `listName[startIndex: stopIndex]`.
 Note that the item in `stopIndex` is **non-inclusive** (will not be part of this selection).
 - You can use the above with a *step* (skipping multiple selections)